Apple Search Starts with Siri Search

 This Deep Links Apple search patent can be found at:

 US Patent: 10,755,032

 Filed: September 30, 2015

-A method and apparatus of a device that performs a search using a deep link index is described.
+A method and apparatus of a device that performs a search using a deep link index are described.
 In an exemplary embodiment, the device receives a query on a device.
 The device additionally determines a plurality of results matching the query.
-The device further determines a subset of the plurality of results that correspond to at least one native application installed on the device.
+The device further determines a subset of the plurality of results corresponding to at least one native application installed on the device.
 In addition, the device presents a link for each of the results in the subset of the plurality of results with data that launches the corresponding native application if that link is selected, where the link is a deep link that references a location in the corresponding native application.
 Upon detecting one of the links corresponding to the subset of the plurality of results is selected, the device launches the corresponding native application with the data for that link.